What's Your AI Style? Take the 2-minute quiz - are you a Cyborg, Centaur or Self-Automator? →

 Seasonal Forecast

-Naturalists should expect a flurry of activity in the coming weeks:
+Naturalists should expect a vibrant array of activity in May:

-• Marine: Seagrass beds and maerl habitats are awakening, with increased invertebrate and fish activity.
-Basking sharks may begin to appear in southern waters by late April.
+• Marine Activity: Seagrass beds and maerl habitats are teeming with juvenile fish and invertebrates.
+Basking sharks may begin aggregating in warmer waters.

 Conservation Concerns